drewray80/microbits/LEDs/microbit_LEDs_Lesson.md

 I like to take student suggestions, so we can create a program together during class before they try on their own.

 ## Major Grade
 At the end of the Loops Unit, I give them the Loops Major Grade assignment.
 The Loops Unit includes my Colabs on While Loops and For Loops, the microbit LEDs lesson, microbit Music lesson, and the microbit Magic-8 Ball lesson.
 Several of those programs this year were impressive to me.
 They incorporated lights and music.
+The examples are some of the better programs (they are not all that impressive).